cbuchner1/ccminer/README.txt

-      --max-temp=N      Only mine if gpu temp is less than specified value --max-rate=N[KMG] Only mine if net hashrate is less than specified value --max-diff=N      Only mine if net difficulty is less than specified value -B, --background      run the miner in the background --benchmark       run in offline benchmark mode
+      --max-temp=N      Only mine if gpu temp is less than specified value --max-rate=N[KMG] Only mine if net hashrate is less than specified value --max-diff=N      Only mine if net difficulty is less than specified value --pstate=0        will force the Geforce 9xx to run in P0 P-State --plimit=150W     set the gpu power limit, allow multiple values for N cards --keep-clocks     prevent reset clocks and/or power limit on exit -B, --background      run the miner in the background --benchmark       run in offline benchmark mode
       --cputest         debug hashes from cpu algorithms